willkg/blog/posts/mozilla/antenna_project.rst

 schedule for that project changed regularly, which affected the schedule and requirements for the new collector, too.
-Because of this, I tried to establish "hard" requirements that I could figure out now and wouldn't change and "soft" requirements that I defered as long as possible to figure out.
+Because of this, I tried to establish "hard" requirements that I could figure out now and wouldn't change and "soft" requirements that I deferred as long as possible to figure out.

 Other people had ideas for this project, too.
 I wanted to keep the project as small as possible so as to increase the likelihood that it shipped.
 At first, I